paulboutin/pi-music-display/README.md

 - Transfer Your Code:
     You can clone your GitHub repository onto the Pi:
+    (This will require you to install git cli and configure permissions and possibly ssh keys for git access)

     ```bash
     git clone https://github.com/paulboutin/pi-music-display.git
     cd pi-music-display
     ```

-    If the you don’t have Git installed or configured you can either manually download the zip file of this repo or run the following commands on your Pi (assuming you have curl and unzip installed):
+    If the you don’t have Git installed or configured you can opt to manually download the zip file of this repo.
+    To do so, run the following commands on your Pi:

+    Install unzip
     ```bash
+    sudo apt install unzip
+    ```

-    # Download the ZIP file of the main branch
+    Download the ZIP file of the main branch
+    ```bash
     curl -LO https://github.com/paulboutin/pi-music-display/archive/refs/heads/main.zip
+    ```

-    # Unzip the downloaded file
+    Unzip the downloaded file
+    ```bash
     unzip main.zip
+    ```

-    # Change into the project directory (the folder name might include the branch name)
+    Change into the project directory (the folder name might include the branch name)
+    ```bash
     cd pi-music-display-main
     ```